 Biktarvy is a pink/grey film-coated tablet (15 mm x 8 mm) with “GSI” on one side and “9883” on the other.

 Biktarvy is a single pill that contains bictegravir (50 mg), emtricitabine (200 mg) and tenofovir alafenamide fumarate (25 mg).

-Biktarvy was approved by the FDA in the US in February 2018.
-It is not yet approved in Europe.
+Biktarvy was approved by the FDA in the US in February 2018 and in June 2018 in Europe.

 - Biktarvy is a 3-in-1 single combination pill that is taken once-daily.

 - Biktarvy can be taken with or without food.